wp-plugins/bloglovin-widget/readme.txt

 = Why hasn't my follower count updated? =

 The follower count is updated twice per day via the WordPress cron.
 Try visitng your site in a few hours time and see if it updates then.
-If not, feel free to [contact us](https://wordpress.org/support/plugin/bloglovin-widget) and we'll be happy to help :)
+If it still won't work, feel free to [contact us](https://wordpress.org/support/plugin/bloglovin-widget) and we'll be happy to help :)

 == Screenshots ==